TurnrDev/TurnrDev/README.md

 ### Hi there 👋 I'm Jay!
 * I work full time at a London-based FinTech startup!
+Unfortunately, that's not open source. :(
 * In my spare time, I am currently working on [TrainerDex](https://www.github.com/TrainerDex).
 * I love all things music and the environment.